 I’ll bet you’re in one of two camps right now:

-If you’re REALLY unlucky, you live somewhere that you need to do both.
+If you’re REALLY unlucky, you live somewhere where you need to do both.

 I’m sorry.
 That really sucks.

-But even if you don’t live in the hot and humid South, you need to keep the humidity level in your garage under control.
-High humidity is bad for your tools, your car and any electronics or paper items that you’re storing in your garage.
+But even if you don’t live in the hot and humid South, you need to control the humidity levels in your garage.
+High humidity is bad for your tools, car, and any electronics or paper items in your garage.

-But you CAN do something about the humidity in your garage without needing an air conditioner and that’s what we’re going to talk about here.
+But you CAN do something about the humidity in your garage without needing an air conditioner.
+That’s what we’ll talk about here.